ceylon/ceylon.build/README.md

 }
 ```

-When this build module is launched, it will build the task graph and run the requested tasks and their dependencies.
+When this build module is launched, it will build the task graph and run requested tasks and their dependencies.

 Using the above tasks declarations, launching `ceylon run mybuildmodule/1.0.0 test doc` will result in the execution of task `compile`, `test` and `doc`.